Write Data to Text File using Excel VBA

 4. Add the following code line:

-Note: this statement allows the file to be written to.
+Note: this statement enables writing to the file.
 We can refer to the file as #1 during the rest of our code.
 If the file already exists, it will be deleted and a new file with the same name will be created.

 5. Start a Double Loop.